paescuj/jaa/README.md

 ## Key Features

-* Admin area where you can add and manage all your job applications:
+* Admin area where you can manage all your job applications:
   * Upload of generic and job-specific application documents (PDFs)
-  * Automatically generates and stores screenshots of job ads and preview of documents
+  * Automatically generates and stores screenshots of job ads and documents
 * Dedicated access for each company:
   * Web page with introduction text, application documents and chat widget
   * Companies will be able to filter, search, drag'n'drop and download application documents and chat with you
 * About page
 * Light & dark mode
-* Responsive and accessible
+* Responsive & accessible

 ## Usage